Patient cases

 Potential treatment choices for a patient with stage IV, KRAS mutant colon cancer.

-One possible treatment pathway for Kevin1
+One possible treatment pathway for Kevin1,

 The treatment regimens shown represent just 1 possible treatment approach for this patient.
 According to NCCN Guidelines®, a number of alternative treatment plans could also be used.